trianglecrm/angularjs-campaign-template/README.md

 ##Getting started

-- In case that you want to use Gulp and separated JS files(recommended):
+- In case that you want to use Gulp and separated angular JS files /JS/App(recommended):
    - Install Node.js on your computer.
    - Install Gulp using *npm install gulp -g*.
    - Check and install any missing dependencies.